aliho3ein/taypography-rc/Readme.md

 # Typography

+- Index

-text shadow react on ur mouse movment .
+  - text shadow react on ur mouse movement .

+- TitleEffect
+  - Title react on Hover (Just Css)

 > This Project is Private !